Stimulus update: What’s next for the Senate vote after Ron Johnson delayed your third check?

 It’s been a day in the United States Senate.
-Yesterday, Republican Senator Ron Johnson of Wisconsin singlehandedly delayed the arrival of your next stimulus check when he employed an arcane Senate rule to require that clerks read aloud the 628-page American Rescue Plan in its entirety.
+Yesterday, Republican senator Ron Johnson of Wisconsin singlehandedly delayed the arrival of your next stimulus check when he employed an arcane Senate rule to require that clerks read aloud the 628-page American Rescue Plan in its entirety.
 This took until after 2 a.m., thereby pushing back debate on the stimulus bill to today.
 Here’s the latest update on the coronavirus relief package as we head into the weekend:

 What happened?